Our Guide to Climate Zones for Gardening in the West

 Growing season: early May through Sept.
 Winters are cold (lows run from -3 degrees to -34 degrees F/-19 degrees to -37 degrees C), but less so than in Zone 1.
 In northern and interior areas, lower elevations fall into Zone 2, higher areas into Zone 1.

-ZONE 3.
-West's Mildest High-elevation and Interior Regions
+Climate Zone 3: Mildest High-Elevation and Interior Regions

 Growing season: early May to early Oct.
 Summers are cool, thanks to ocean influence; chilly winters (19 degrees to -7 degrees F/-7 degrees to -22 degrees C) result from elevation, influence of continental air mass, or both.
 Coolness, ample rain suit many perennials and bulbs.